DomJWise/ooRexxDebugger/README.md

 For Windows using the native interface ooRexx 4.2 or later must be installed.

 For any platform using the Java interface the following are needed:
-  - ooRexx 5.0 or later (*)
+  - ooRexx 5.0 or later
   - Any Java JRE/JDK with Swing and AWT support
   - bsf4oorexx version 641 or 850

-(*) ooRexx 5.1 is under development at time of writing.
-Build 12948 or later should be used with the debugger

 Deployment of the files in this package
 ---------------------------------------